 10 Best Sites to Buy Instagram Followers (2026)

-We bought Instagram follower packages across the market with our own money, then watched each test account for a full month to see which followers actually stayed attached.
-Likes.io took the top spot with 97% retention — the highest we measured.
-Below are the follower services whose counts were still standing a month after delivery, ordered by what a real account needs.
+We ran a hands-on 30-day pilot of five Instagram follower services, buying real orders with our own money, then reviewed the wider market against public data, vendor-advertised terms, and published user reviews to see which followers actually stay attached.
+Likes.io took the top spot with 97% retention (measured in our pilot), the highest on this list.
+Below are the follower services we rate highest for counts that tend to hold a month after delivery, ordered by what a real account needs.

 - Refills, money-back guarantees, and brand-audit safe options included